- 1 Welcome!

 - Genome-wide association studies using microarrays and whole genome sequencing to understand the nature of psychopathology and addiction.

 - Development of new assessments using wireless sensors such as those in your smartphone.
 Measures of environmental influence in psychological studies are often limited and bespoke.
 Smartphones might provide standardized ways to measure aspects of the environment in which we live.

-GSCAN The GWAS & Sequencing Consortium of Alcohol and Nicotine use is a collaboration between the University of Minnesota, Penn State, University of Michigan, and MIT.
+The GWAS & Sequencing Consortium of Alcohol and Nicotine use (GSCAN) is a collaboration between the University of Minnesota, Penn State, and the University of Michigan.

 The Colorado Online Twin Study (CoTwins) is a longitudinal study of adolescent twins using web-based and mobile tech assessment methods.

 The "Developmental Consortium" (DevCon) is a budding longitudinal genetic association consortium effort.

-Minnesota Center for Twin and Family Research A decades-long longitudinal study of ~2500 nuclear families, including 1,850 families with twins and 650 families with adoptees.
+The Minnesota Center for Twin and Family Research houses our administrative structure, and includes A decades-long longitudinal study of ~2500 nuclear families, including 1,850 families with twins and 650 families with adoptees.

 Lab meeting goals and schedule are here.